jonnonz1/nz-statute-book/acts/public/1992/passports-act-1992.md

     (i) the information is information of a kind specified in subsection (6); and (ii) disclosure of the information would be disclosure of a kind specified in subsection (7).
-(6) Information falls within subsection (5)(c)(i) if it— (a) might lead to the identification of, or provide details of, the source of the information, the nature, content, or scope of the information, or the nature or type of the assistance or operational methods available to the agency or the police; or
+(6) Information falls within subsection (5)(c)(i) if it— (a) might lead to the identification of, or provide details of, the source of the information, the nature, content, or scope of the information, or the nature or type of the assistance or operational methods available to the agency or the Police; or
-  (b) is about particular operations that have been undertaken, or are being or are proposed to be undertaken, in pursuance of any of the functions of the agency or the police; or
+  (b) is about particular operations that have been undertaken, or are being or are proposed to be undertaken, in pursuance of any of the functions of the agency or the Police; or
-  (c) has been provided to the agency or the police by the government of another country or by an agency of a government of another country or by an international organisation, and is information that cannot be disclosed by the agency or the police because the government or agency or organisation by which the information has been provided will not consent to the disclosure.
+  (c) has been provided to the agency or the Police by the Government of another country or by an agency of a Government of another country or by an international organisation, and is information that cannot be disclosed by the agency or the Police because the Government or agency or organisation by which the information has been provided will not consent to the disclosure.
-(7) Disclosure of information falls within subsection (5)(c)(ii) if the disclosure would be likely— (a) to prejudice the security or defence of New Zealand or the international relations of the Government of New Zealand; or (b) to prejudice the entrusting of information to the Government of New Zealand on a basis of confidence by the government of another country or any agency of such a government, or by any international organisation; or
+(7) Disclosure of information falls within subsection (5)(c)(ii) if the disclosure would be likely— (a) to prejudice the security or defence of New Zealand or the international relations of the Government of New Zealand; or (b) to prejudice the entrusting of information to the Government of New Zealand on a basis of confidence by the Government of another country or any agency of such a Government, or by any international organisation; or
   (c) to prejudice the maintenance of the law, including the prevention, investigation, and detection of offences, and the right to a fair trial; or
   (d) to endanger the safety of any person.

 ### 29AB Proceedings involving classified security information
-(1) If information presented or proposed to be presented by the Crown in any proceedings to which section 29AA applies includes classified security information, the Court must, on a request for the purpose by the Attorney-General and if satisfied that it is desirable to do so for the protection of (either all or part of) the classified security information, receive or hear (the part or all of) the classified security information in the absence of—
+(1) If information presented or proposed to be presented by the Crown in any proceedings to which section 29AA applies includes classified security information, the court must, on a request for the purpose by the Attorney-General and if satisfied that it is desirable to do so for the protection of (either all or part of) the classified security information, receive or hear (the part or all of) the classified security information in the absence of—
   (a) the person in respect of whom the decision concerned was made; and (b) all barristers or solicitors (if any) representing that person; and (c) members of the public.
 (2) Without limiting subsection (1),—
-  (a) the Court must approve a summary of the information of the kind referred to in section 29AA(5) that is presented by the Attorney-General except to the extent that a summary of any particular part of the information would itself involve disclosure that would be likely to prejudice the interests referred to in section 29AA(6) or (7); and
+  (a) the court must approve a summary of the information of the kind referred to in section 29AA(5) that is presented by the Attorney-General except to the extent that a summary of any particular part of the information would itself involve disclosure that would be likely to prejudice the interests referred to in section 29AA(6) or (7); and
-  (b) on being approved by the Court (with or without amendments directed by the Court in accordance with paragraph (a)), a copy of the statement must be given to the person concerned.
+  (b) on being approved by the court (with or without amendments directed by the court in accordance with paragraph (a)), a copy of the statement must be given to the person concerned.
-(3) The Court—
+(3) The court—
-  (a) may give any directions and make any orders that the Court thinks appropriate in the circumstances of the case:
+  (a) may give any directions and make any orders that the court thinks appropriate in the circumstances of the case:
-  (b) must determine the application or appeal on the basis of information available to the Court, whether or not that information has been disclosed to or responded to by all parties to the proceedings.
+  (b) must determine the application or appeal on the basis of information available to the court, whether or not that information has been disclosed to or responded to by all parties to the proceedings.
 (4) Nothing in this section limits section 27 of the Crown Proceedings Act 1950 or any rule of law that authorises or requires the withholding of a document or the refusal to answer a question on the ground that the disclosure of the document or the answering of the question would be injurious to the public interest.
 (5) This section applies despite any enactment or rule of law to the contrary.